-BCMS has three types of demonstratives, which I will classify as as proximal to the speaker (ovaj), proximal to the communication situation (taj) and distal (onaj), following Arsenijević (2018a).
-Abstracting away from their further spatial, temporal, discourse organizational and epistemic interpretation (see Arsenijević 2018a for a detailed overview), for our purposes it suffices to note that the reference of the proximal demonstrative ovaj is connected to speaker-oriented deixis.
-The proximal demonstrative taj's interpretation includes the proximity to the hearer, i.e. "the referent is present in the physical context of the communication and spatially proximal to the hearer" (Arsenijević 2018a:166).
-Finally, the distal demonstrative includes the referent is distal to the speech situation.
-Table 4 provides an overview of the morphological paradigms of demonstratives in BCMS.
+BCMS has three types of demonstratives, which I will classify as proximal to the speaker (ovaj), proximal to the communication situation (taj), and distal (onaj), following Arsenijević (2018a).
+Abstracting away from their further spatial, temporal, discourse organizational, and epistemic interpretation (see Arsenijević 2018a for a detailed overview), for our purposes it suffices to note that the reference of the proximal demonstrative ovaj is connected to speaker-oriented deixis.
+The proximal demonstrative taj's interpretation includes the proximity to the hearer, i.e., "the referent is present in the physical context of the communication and spatially proximal to the hearer" (Arsenijević 2018a: 166).
+Finally, the distal demonstrative includes the pronominal base of the third-person pronouns, on-, and is compatible with uses in which the referent is distal to the speech situation.
+Table 5 provides an overview of the morphological paradigms of demonstratives in BCMS.